Pscheidl/pscheidl.github.io/_posts/2020-04-01-h2o-kubernetes-support.md

 **Key takeaway:** H2O is able to cluster itself inside Kubernetes service using tools native to Kubernetes - services and environment variables.
 No other tools required.

+### Leader node exposure

+In order to ensure reproducibility, all requests should be directed towards H2O Leader node.
+Leader node election is done after the node discovery process is completed.
+Therefore, after the clustering is formed and the leader node is known, only the pod with H2O leader node should be made available.
+This also makes the service(s) on top of the deployment route all requests only to the leader node.
+To achieve that, readiness probe residing on `/kubernetes/isLeaderNode` address is used.
+Once the clustering is done, all nodes but the leader node mark themselves as not ready, leaving only the leader node exposed.

+**Key takeaway:** To ensure reproducibility, only the leader not should be contacted.
+Readiness probe ensures only the leader node is reachable via the corresponding service.

 ## Running H2O in Kubernetes cluster

 In order to spawn H2O cluster inside a Kubernetes cluster, the following list of requirements must be met: